Fano foliations with small algebraic ranks: Introduction

+We refer the reader to Theorem \ref{t.rationally-connectedness} for a more general statement.
 In the viewpoint of Kobayashi-Ochiai's theorem for Fano foliations, it is natural to ask if it is possible to classify those Fano foliations such that the Seshadri constants of their anti-canonical divisors are equal to their algebraic ranks.
 In the following we give a full list for such foliations on smooth projective varieties, see \cite[Corollary 1.6]{AraujoDruel2019}.

 \begin{thm} Let $\sF\subsetneq T_X$ be a Fano foliation on an $n$-dimensional projective manifold $X$.
-Then $r^a\leq \epsilon(-K_{\sF})$ if and only if $X\cong \bP^n$ and $\sF$ is the linear pull-back of a purely transcendental foliation on $\bP^{n-r^a}$ with zero canonical class. \end{thm}
+Then $r^a=\epsilon(-K_{\sF})$ if and only if $X\cong \bP^n$ and $\sF$ is the linear pull-back of a purely transcendental foliation on $\bP^{n-r^a}$ with zero canonical class. \end{thm}

 The sharpness of the results above will be discussed in Section \ref{s.Examples-Seshadri}.
 In particular, we will construct several examples to illustrate the possibilities of the values of $\widehat{\iota}(\sF)$, $\iota(\sF)$ and $\epsilon(-K_{\sF})$ in general setting.
 The main result of Section \ref{s.Examples-Seshadri} can be read as follows.